 For a business partnership as an entity itself,

 - It must file an annual information return form.
-This form mentions the income, deductions, gains, losses, etc. incurred by the partnership during the year.
+This form mentions the partnership’s income, deductions, gains, losses, etc., incurred during the year.

-- It may need to file forms for the annual return of income, employment taxes, and/or excise taxes.
+- It may need to file forms for the annual return of income, employment taxes, and excise taxes.

 For an individual in a business partnership,

 they may need to file forms for –

 - international tax.

 Partnership disputes and partnerships dissolution attorney near me

 Partnerships tend to be very fragile nature business entities.
 Various reasons and changes of circumstances can result in unanticipated and untimely cessation of some business activities or an overall termination of the partnership.